chrisred/posh-scripts/README.md

 Multiple templates can be placed in the `$TemplatePath` folder, they will all be processed by the script, however sub-folders will not be searched.

 To embed details from an AD User object into a template file the attribute name must be wrapped in `{}` to create a "tag".
 For example `{mail}` will embed the users email address and `{telephoneNumber}` the phone number.
-The tag name must match the attribute name (`LDAP-Display-Name` to be exact) as it appears in AD, these can be found under the properties of a User object in the "Attribute Editor" tab, or a useful selection listed [here](https://cloudsupport.exclaimer.com/hc/en-us/articles/207803339-Which-AD-attributes-can-be-used-in-Signatures-for-Office-365-)
+The tag name must match the attribute name (`LDAP-Display-Name` to be exact) as it appears in AD, these can be found under the properties of a User object in the "Attribute Editor" tab, or a useful selection listed [here](https://support.exclaimer.com/hc/en-gb/articles/360028968151-Which-Active-Directory-attributes-can-be-used-in-Exclaimer-Cloud-Signatures-for-Office-365-).

 It is also possible to assign a template as the default "new" or "reply" signature, and to delete a signature by using an "action".
 The format is `Signature_Name-Action.docx`, eg. `Full-New.docx` will create a signature named "Full" and make it default for new mail messages, adding "Delete" instead (`Full-Delete.docx`) will delete the "Full" signature completley.
 The four actions are `New`, `Reply` `Both` and `Delete`.

 Using any action except `Delete` will cause an `outlook.exe` process to be started as this is required to change the default signature settings.
 The actions will only run if there is a default Outlook profile already present, otherwise the script would be blocked by the "Add New Account" wizard dialog.

-The following variables are available for configuration: `$TemplatePath`, `$UpdateThreashold`, `$SettingsKeyName`, `$EnableLogFile`, `$LogPath`.
+The following variables are available for configuration: `$TemplatePath`, `$UpdateThreashold`, `$SettingsKeyName`, `$EnableLogFile`, `$EnableDeleteEmptyTagLine`, `$EnableMailToLink`, `$LogPath`.
 These are described in more detail in the script file.

+There is also `$EnableMachineSignatureFolderName`, this will search an alternative Local Machine registry location for the key that holds the name of the "Signatures" folder.
+There are certain configurations where this location may hold the correct folder name (possibly when the Windows and Office languges differ and for Office 2016+).
+When enabled it will replace the value from the Current User location that is read by default.
+If the Local Machine key does not exist the default value is used.

 ## LogCleanTask.ps1 ##